 The Village Market in Moab, Utah – the gateway to Arches and Canyonlands National Parks – is marking its 20th anniversary this year with a community celebration planned for May 2.

-The specialty grocery store opened its doors in 2006 under Owner John Buxman, who has built the business into a four-store operation spanning three states.
-The Moab location at 702 S. Main has become a community anchor in the small southeastern Utah town, known for its welcoming atmosphere, specialty product selection and deep ties to the people it serves.
+The location at 702 S. Main St. in Moab has become a community anchor, known for its welcoming atmosphere, specialty product selection and ties to the people it serves.

-Winters credits Buxman with creating a workplace culture where every employee feels valued.
-He takes the time to learn associates’ names, their families and their interests, and never leaves a store without thanking the team for their work.
-The store offers competitive pay and employee benefits — a combination that helps retain staff in a small market where recruitment can be challenging.
+Winters credited Buxman with creating a workplace culture where every employee feels valued.
+She said he takes the time to learn employees’ names, their families and interests, and never leaves a store without thanking the team for its work.

 “His approach to business management combines intelligence and grace, motivating us to strive for excellence and to be our best selves,” Winters said.

 Community involvement is central to how The Village Market operates.
 Buxman provides donations to local organizations, participates in parades, gives gift cards to community groups and sponsors local families by supplying essential food items during times of need.
-He encourages and supports staff volunteering as well.
-Winters noted that Buxman is continuing a tradition established by his late father, who passed the family business on to him.

-“I owe a great deal of my growth and knowledge to our owner,” Winters shared.
+“I owe a great deal of my growth and knowledge to our owner,” Winters said.
 “This role has been an incredible learning journey, and each day feels like returning to family when I come to work.”

 [RELATED: Populous West Home To Dynamic, Diverse Grocery Market]